ForgeRock/forgeops/legacy-docs/6.5-helm/README.md

 # Legacy Documentation

-This folder contains the documentation for the deploying the CDM and the DevOps examples using Helm charts.
+This folder contains the documentation for deploying the CDM and the DevOps examples using Helm charts.

 Deployment using Helm charts is deprecated.
 We strongly recommend that you move